jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Note how only one entry for "contributor" is present: the others were overwritten/replaced.

-Adding to, deleting, or modifying either the keys or the values of the dictionary returned by :meth:`~dendropy.dataobject.base.Annotation.values_as_dict` in *no way* changes any of the original metadata: it is serves as snapshot copy of literal values of the metadata.
+Adding to, deleting, or modifying either the keys or the values of the dictionary returned by :meth:`~dendropy.datamodel.basemodel.Annotation.values_as_dict` in *no way* changes any of the original metadata: it is serves as snapshot copy of literal values of the metadata.

 Deleting or Removing Metadata Annotations
 -----------------------------------------

-The :meth:`~dendropy.dataobject.base.AnnotationSet.drop` method of :class:`~dendropy.dataobject.base.AnnotationSet` objects takes search criteria similar to :meth:`~dendropy.dataobject.base.AnnotationSet.findall`, but instead of returning the matched  :class:`~dendropy.dataobject.base.Annotation` objects, it *removes* them from the parent collection.
+The :meth:`~dendropy.datamodel.basemodel.AnnotationSet.drop` method of :class:`~dendropy.datamodel.basemodel.AnnotationSet` objects takes search criteria similar to :meth:`~dendropy.datamodel.basemodel.AnnotationSet.findall`, but instead of returning the matched  :class:`~dendropy.datamodel.basemodel.Annotation` objects, it *removes* them from the parent collection.
 For example, the following removes all metadata annotations with the name prefix "dc" from the |DataSet| object ``ds``::

     import dendropy